 WorldCat Local (OCLC)

-The journal is authorized as a publication channel on level 1 in NSD – Norwegian Centre for Research Data (for Norway and Sweden).
+The journal is authorized as a publication channel on level 1 in NSD – Norwegian Centre for Research Data (for Norway and Sweden) and in the Danish Ministry of Higher Education and Science’s Authorization list.

 EDITORIAL ASSISTANT Luca Tosoni, Doctoral Research Fellow, Department of Private Law, University of Oslo